-Ana Karaman has been named the new vice chancellor for administration and planning at the University of Washington Bothell.
-Karaman succeeds Marilyn Cox, who retired in December after six years with UW Bothell.
-Karaman will join UW Bothell May 1, 2014.
-At UW Bothell, Karaman will manage a $60 million annual budget and develop strategic long-range financial plans for the campus.
-Karaman will also direct facilities planning.
+Ana Karaman is the vice chancellor for administration and planning at the University of Washington Bothell.
+At UW Bothell, Karaman manages a $60 million annual budget and develop strategic long-range financial plans for the campus.
+Karaman also directs facilities planning.

-Karaman is currently the vice provost for institutional planning, budget and effectiveness at the University of San Francisco, a position she has held since 2011.
-Before the University of San Francisco, she was the associate vice president for business and financial affairs at Samford University in Birmingham, Ala.
+Karaman was most recently the the vice provost for institutional planning, budget and effectiveness at the University of San Francisco, a position she has held since 2011.
+Before the University of San Francisco, she was the associate vice president for business and financial affairs at Samford University in Birmingham, Alabama.
 She began her 11-year tenure at Samford as an assistant professor of political science and subsequently moved into administrative roles of increasing responsibility.

 Karaman holds a Ph.D. in political science from the University of Wisconsin-Milwaukee, where she also earned a master of science degree in criminal justice.
 She has served two National Science Foundation Fellowships; the first at Princeton University and the second at Harvard University.
 She also studied jurisprudence at the Far-Eastern State University in Vladivostok, Russia.